 The Lingering Survival of the Unfit

-The first four minutes of audio only (black video) in the single channel version of this animation, reflect upon the history of the Bataan Death March and the Greater United States (the US mainland and its unacknowledged history of colonization).
-This ongoing animation project focuses the the Philippines' absence from American history textbooks, presenting the perception of nationhood formed from unlearned and fragmented contexts.
+The first four minutes of black video include excerpts from a series of interviews with Williams’ mother about the Greater United States (the US mainland and the precarious nature that it held with its territories).
+The animation focuses the Philippines' absence from American history textbooks, presenting the perception of nationhood formed from unlearned and fragmented contexts.

 The protagonist is a balut (a Filipino fertilized and fermented duck egg).
 Americans eat duck, Americans eat duck eggs, but the thing as in-between makes it distasteful.

 *The puppets as performed here, will continue to add footage to this project, performing a walk sequence until the puppets stop functioning.

 PINOY/PLOY / 5:36min, stop motion puppet animation, 2016

 “PINOY/PLOY explores stereotypes found in American food culture as well as the appropriations of the foods of marginalized communities.
 The main protagonists are balut, half-formed fermented duck eggs that are considered a delicacy in the Philippines.
 The loose narrative unfolds in a kitchen, where the balut come alive and dance featuring cast Precious Moments figurines, Aunt Jemima Syrup, and Uncle Ben’s Rice.
 The work calls attention to the mainstream acceptance and prevalence of racial caricatures in popular culture.
 Pinoy/Ploy unpacks understandings of “American” identity at a moment when fusion and foreign cuisines have become popular in restaurants and homes across the United States.”